silverneko/dotfiles/README.md

 Type `./install.sh` in the command line to use.

-May need to put `default-session.desktop` into somewhere like `/usr/share/Xsession/` and set the permission to `root:root 644`.
+May need to put `xmonad.desktop` into somewhere like `/usr/share/Xsession/` and set the permission to `root:root 644`.

 Remember to install:
 - zsh